cellannotation/cas-tools/docs/cli.md

 This tool allows you to split an AnnData file based on specified CAS JSON files.
 It supports creating multiple output files, each corresponding to one of the specified CAS JSON files, or a single output file that contains all cells from the input CAS JSON files, depending on the user's choice.

 ### Command-line Arguments:
 - **--anndata**: Path to the AnnData file.
-This parameter is required.
+If not provided, AnnData will be downloaded using matrix file id from CAS JSON.
 - **--cas_json**: List of CAS JSON file paths that will be used to split the AnnData file.
 Multiple paths can be provided.
 - **--multiple_outputs**: If set, creates multiple output files for each CAS JSON file; if not set, creates a single output file containing all cells from the input CAS JSON files.
 - **--compression**: Compression method utilized in anndata write function.
 It can be `gzip`, `lzf`,  or `None`.
 Default is "gzip" if flag is provided without a value.
 If the flag is not provided, defaults to None.